 - In Gone with the Wind, Scarlett's corset wearing skills are such that she has the smallest waist in the region, which is cited as one of the main reasons for her appeal.
 Later on (between and after pregnancies) she absolutely refuses to let go of that waist and demands her servants to lace her up as before.

 - Swedish writer Simona Ahrnstedt goes back and forth between this and Of Corset Hurts in her debut novel Íverenskommelser.
 If a woman shapes her body as much as possible, men will of course find her more attractive.
 But we also get several allusions to how uncomfortable it can be to wear a corset, but a lady is expected to do it anyway.

 - Tavin, in Witchell A Symphony has a bit of a thing for corsets, but is aware that they take training, time and a great deal of effort.
 His older brother makes rude comments about tight-lacing (something polite young men aren't supposed to know about, let alone talk about!)
 The trope gets palyed with, however, because the main corset-wearer in the book is Ben, who is a Drag Queen.

 - Gemma Doyle: The covers of the first and last novels of the trilogy both have the backs of corseted girls.

 - Abby on NCIS has a few; they go rather nicely with her tiny miniskirts and combat boots.

-- A requirement for female vampires.
-Who don't have to breathe, as noticed by Willow on Buffy the Vampire Slayer.
+- Buffy the Vampire Slayer.
+A requirement for female vampires.
+Who don't have to breathe, as noticed by Willow Rosenberg when Dressing as the Enemy (in this case, her Mirror Universe counterpart, Vampire Willow).